neofob/quickscope/README.md

               looping and reading sources.
-One of the source read callbacks should do a blocking read or like thing to keep this loop from running uncontrolled and using to much CPU usage</dd>
+One of the source read callbacks should do a blocking read or like thing to keep this loop from running uncontrolled and using too much CPU usage</dd>
 <dt>
 source